The EB-5 Business Plan: What is Matter of Ho?

 Issued by the USCIS Administrative Appeals Office (AAO) in 1998, Matter of Ho is a precedent decision that defines the requirements for the EB-5 visa business plan.
 It is often cited with respect to the I-526 immigrant petition package, which includes the aforementioned business plan.

 Generally, Matter of Ho requires that, in order to get I-526 petition approval, your business plan must be clear about what the business activity is, where it will be located, how the capital will be spent, and how and when employment will be created.
 In other words, your business plan must be able to convince the USCIS officer that the business you are investing in is good enough to warrant granting you an immigration visa.

 Requirements of Matter of Ho:

-The main requirements of Matter of Ho is that your EB-5 business plan must be “a comprehensive, detailed and credible business plan demonstrating the job creation and potential of the new commercial enterprise.”
+The main requirement of Matter of Ho is that your EB-5 business plan must be “a comprehensive, detailed and credible business plan demonstrating the job creation and potential of the new commercial enterprise.”
 Your business plan should:

 - Be sufficiently detailed to convince USCIS that your business has real potential to create jobs.

 - Start with a clear and concise executive summary.
 It is your sales pitch that often determines the success or failure of your petition.
-In it you should introduce yourself and your new business and its objectives, operations and job creation potential.
+In it, you should introduce yourself and your new business and its objectives, operations, and job creation potential.

-- Provide detailed descriptions of your business, organization structure, staffing, cost of employment, experience of key personnel, and the responsibilities assigned to individuals holding different job roles.
+- Provide detailed descriptions of your business, organization structure, staffing, cost of employment, the experience of key personnel, and the responsibilities assigned to individuals holding different job roles.

 - Show the amount of capital you have invested (or are going to invest) in the business and the source of your funds.
 You must show that your investment is at real risk and that the sources of the funds are legal.